-We have approximately 1,600 mineral leases in Canada, mainly in Alberta and British Columbia.
+We have approximately 1,400 mineral leases in Canada, mainly in Alberta and British Columbia.
 We produce and market natural gas, natural gas liquids, synthetic crude oil and bitumen.
-In addition, we have significant exploration acreage offshore.

 Bitumen and synthetic crude oil

 Synthetic crude oil is produced by mining bitumen-saturated sands, extracting the bitumen from the sands and transporting it to a processing facility where hydrogen is added to produce a wide range of feedstocks for refineries.
 We have a 50% interest in 1745844 Alberta Ltd. (formerly known as Marathon Oil Canada Corporation), which holds a 20% interest in the Athabasca Oil Sands Project.

 Carbon capture and storage (CCS)

 We operate the Quest CCS project (Shell interest 10%), which captured and safely stored more than 1 million tonnes of carbon dioxide in 2018.

 In December 2018, the Sable Offshore Energy project (Shell interest 31.3%) stopped natural gas production off the coast of Nova Scotia, Canada.
 A multi-year decommissioning and restoration phase has begun.
 We have also relinquished all our exploration licences off the west coast of British Columbia.